Esri/terraformer/docs/getting-started.html.md

 ## Getting Started

-Terraformer is broken into multiple small packages to give you the functionality that you need while still remaining extremely lightweight.
+Terraformer is broken into multiple small packages to give you the functionality you need while still remaining extremely lightweight.

 There are currently several packages in the Terraformer ecosystem.

 * [Terraformer](/core/) - The core library for manipilating GeoJSON and performaing calculations.
 Most other modules rely on `terraformer`.
-* [ArcGIS Parser](/arcgis-parser/) - Parses ArcGIS geometry objects to GeoJSON and vica-versa.
+* [ArcGIS Parser](/arcgis-parser/) - Parses ArcGIS geometry objects to GeoJSON and vice-versa.
-* [WKT Parser](/wkt-parser/) - Parses basic WKT strings to and from GeoJSON.
+* [WKT Parser](/wkt-parser/) - Parses basic WKT (Well Known Text) strings to and from GeoJSON.
 * [GeoStore](/geostore/) - A JavaScript database for storing and querying collections of GeoJSON Features.
 GeoStores also need an index module and a backing store which are distributed as seperate modules.

 ### Browser